Planning a Wedding: Palm Springs Unique and Estate Venues

 What to Do and What to Pack: Cascais, Portugal in the Fall

-I spent a few days in Cascais a couple October’s ago, and it turned out to be exactly the break I needed.
+I spent a few days in Cascais in October a few years ago, and it turned out to be exactly the break I needed.
 I went mainly for a yoga retreat but made time to explore the town and slow down.
-Here’s what I loved, what I’d do again, and some tips if you’re planning a trip including what to do, what to pack and a couple of hidden gems.
+Here’s what I loved, what I’d do again, and some tips if you’re planning a trip in September or October including what to do, what to pack and a couple of hidden gems.

 Bringing the World Home – How to Infuse Travel Aesthetics Into Your Space